-- A global target emission such as reaching 2010 emission levels by 2030 or reducing the emissions levels by 40% by 2030 compared to your baseline; - Being carbon neutral by balancing residual emissions of CO2 through offsetting, and - Planned achievements such as a percentage of renewable energy used, renewal of a fleet, etc.
+- Reaching 2010 emission levels by 2030; - Reducing 2030 emission levels by 40% compared to the baseline; - Becoming carbon neutral by 2040; or - Planning achievements such as a percentage of renewable energy used, renewal of a fleet, etc.

-When setting intermediate targets, you should align your level of ambition with the IPCC 1.5°C scenario, ensuring consistency between your long-term goal and the trajectory, as well as recognising that early action is critical to limit global warming.
+When setting intermediate targets, the airport should align the level of ambition with the IPCC 1.5°C scenario, ensuring consistency between the long-term goal and the trajectory, as well as recognising that early action is critical to limit global warming.

-Step 4 - Develop your roadmap
+Step 4 - Develop the roadmap

-Your Net Zero Carbon target is a long-term goal - progress towards it can be difficult to monitor.
-When building your roadmap, you will combine all the elements gathered in the previous steps to turn them into an actionable plan.
+The Net Zero Carbon target is a long-term goal - progress towards it can be difficult to monitor.
+When building the roadmap, it is essential to combine all the elements gathered in the previous steps to turn them into an actionable plan.

-Build your roadmap
+Build the roadmap

-Your roadmap consolidates the outputs of the previous steps and as such, should contain an overview as well as a detailed analysis on how to reach Net Zero Carbon.
-The key components of your roadmap are
+The roadmap consolidates the outputs of the previous steps and as such, should contain an overview as well as a detailed analysis on how to reach Net Zero Carbon.
+The more information available, the easier it is to build the roadmap.
+The key components of the roadmap are:

-- a high level of commitment from all members of the organisation, especially leadership from senior management; - a Net Zero Carbon Target (including a reference year, a target year and a trajectory with intermediate targets, leading to a quantified "twin target", as per Step 3); - immediate emissions-cutting measures and identified medium-long term measures and - a periodical (annual) reporting mechanism.
+- A high level of commitment from all members of the organisation, especially senior management; - A Net Zero Carbon target (including a reference year, a target year, and a trajectory with intermediate targets, leading to a quantified "twin target", as per Step 3); - Immediate emission-cutting measures and identified medium-long term measures and, - A periodical (annual) reporting mechanism.